anoopsarkar/compilers-class/decafspec.md

 ### Variable Declarations

-Local variables are declared using a comma separated list for each type.
+Local variables are declared using the reserved word `var` followed by a comma separated list of variables for each type and followed by the type of the variable(s).
 They cannot be assigned a value when they are defined.

     VarDecls = { VarDecl } .
-    VarDecl  = Type { identifier }+ ";" .
+    VarDecl  = var { identifier }+ Type ";" .

 There is no assignment allowed for local variables:

-    int foo() { int a = 10; } // Invalid!
+    func foo() int { var a int = 10; } // Invalid!

 ### Statements